 Naturally sweet beet juice recipe with fresh lemon plus soothing ginger and cucumber.
 High in vitamin C and essential minerals!
 Jump to the Lemon Ginger Power Beet Juice Recipe or read on to see our tips for making it.

-We also stick to mostly veggies when juicing since adding lots of fruit makes the sugar content skyrocket.
+We also stick to mostly veggies when juicing since adding lots of fruit makes the sugar content skyrocket — you may enjoy our green detox juice recipe.
 So far, our favorite veggies to juice are beets and carrots — they are already naturally sweet and really don’t need much help from fruit to make the juice taste incredible.
 For this juice recipe, we combine beets with lemon, ginger and cucumber.
-Beets are sweet and earthy, lemon and ginger add zing, and the cucumber adds mineral-rich water.
+Beets are sweet and earthy, lemon and ginger adds zing, and the cucumber adds mineral-rich water.

 YOU MAY ALSO LIKE: Three immunity boosting ginger shots.
 Jump to the Ginger Power Shot Recipes.

 When we make fresh juices at home, we use a juicer.
 If you do not have one and you love the idea of juicing at home, we highly recommend purchasing one.
 If juicing is a first for you, you can get away with using a high powered blender.
 I’ve included our tips for this in the notes section of the recipe below.